About the project

 The site is currently utilised as open rough grazing for livestock.
 It has good wind resource and lies within an 'area with potential for wind farm development' as defined in Dumfries and Galloway Council Local Plan 2 (2019).

-This pre-liminary design has an overall installed site generating capacity of 171MW, enough to power around 225,000 homes1 with clean, low cost electricity, every year.
+Based on our initial studies, the wind farm would comprise of up to 26 turbines up to a tip height of 250m, resulting in an overall site generating capacity of 171MW.
+This is enough to power around 225,000 homes1 with clean, low cost electricity, every year.

 The need for onshore wind